Can You Get Drunk Off One Glass of Wine?

 Upon conviction, the driver’s license and car registration are revoked for six months to a year.
 The driver must spend at least 14 hours in rehab, two to five days in jail, pay up to $1,000 in fines, and/or do three days of community service.

-Can Wine Make You Drunk?
+Can Wine Get You Drunk?

-• Whether you’re consuming food while drinking
+• Whether you’re eating while drinking

 • Hormones

-• Medications you are taking
+• Medications

 • Ethnicity

-• How fast you drink
+• How quickly you drink

-Myths About Drunk Driving
+What Are The Myths About Drunk Driving?

 What if I Have Been Injured by a Drunk Driver?